What You Can Automate

 - Shows the alignment path, proposed label locations along the corridor, and the label style that will be applied.

-- Gate checks
+- Safety preview checks

 - Output